Taking model-complete cores: Lachlan's Class

 \begin{theorem} Let $\fa$ be a strictly minimal $\omega$-categorical structure.
 Then one of the following holds. \begin{enumerate} \item $\fa$ is interdefinable with $(A;=)$. \item $\fa$ is a first-order reduct of some infinite affine space over a finite field. \item $\fa$ is a first-order reduct of some infinite projective space over a finite field. \end{enumerate} \end{theorem}

 Following Lachlan~\cite{LachlanIndiscernible}, we denote by $\mathcal{D}$ the class of $\omega$-categorical $\omega$-stable structures $\fa$ such that all strictly minimal structures which are interpretable in $\fa$ with parameters are bidefinable with a pure set, and we call it \emph{Lachlan's class}.
-This class can be characterized in many equivalent ways as shown by the following theorem.
+This class can be characterized in many equivalent ways as shown by the following theorem, which largely follows from the results of~\cite{LachlanIndiscernible} {and~\cite{macpherson1991interpreting}}.